 The art work you hang on your walls shouts your personality.
 It tells you and others about your style, what you like, where you’ve been, what is important to you.
 It adds colour, fun, memories and delight to walls that could otherwise be bland and uninteresting.
-So at Christmas time, when the kids, parents or friends come to stay, is a great time to revisit your art work.
+So over the summer, when the kids, parents or friends come to stay, is a great time to revisit your art work.

 Read on for my story..

 Its that time of year again but this year its just a bit more special.
 Our two sons, wives and granddaughters are migrating from Melbourne up to us on the coast for a family celebration for the Christmas season.
 Yay…..Rex and I are pretty excited as it will be the first time in 4 years we’ve had Christmas up here on the coast.

 With that of course comes the excitement of cleaning up the apartment, renovating what we can and swapping, de cluttering and ditching what we deem ‘junk’.
 Then we can do a few Christmassy things to make the place look like we mean business.